-As a contractor it can be confusing to know when the best time is to reach out to a public adjuster.
-It may come as no surprise that the beginning of a project is always best, but obviously you don’t always want to give over a claim right away.
+As a contractor, it can be confusing to know when the best time is to reach out to a public adjuster.
+It may come as no surprise that the beginning of a project is always best, but obviously, you don’t always want to give over a claim right away.

-Once a contractor has filed a claim without resolve and is backed into a corner, instead of going to a second or third inspection, leaning on a public adjuster will help expedite the process and get your claim approved.
+Once a contractor has filed a claim without resolution and is backed into a corner, instead of going to a second or third inspection, leaning on a public adjuster will help expedite the process and get your claim approved.

 The best way to prepare for a meeting with a public adjuster is to have your files ready.
 Make sure to properly document the damage on the job site so you can show the state of the property before, so you can prove there was damage after the event.

 Get prepared for meetings with an adjuster by getting the job site ready.
 Get there an hour to two hours early to take photos of the job site from top to bottom to ensure you’ll get as much money as possible.